solaeus/dust/README.md

 ```

 Only the final expression in a block is returned.
 When a `let` statement is combined with an
-`if/else` statement, the program can perform side effects before evaluating the value that will be
+`if/else` statement, the program can perform conditional side effects before assigning the variable.
-assigned to the variable.

 ```rust
 let random: int = random(0..100)